agustinunlp/rental-bike/README.md

 This project is an mvp .
 I also add functionality to detect if a bike is available or not for rent.
 I use Java 8 and Junit for testing.
 I created 2 different exceptions.
-Inside Domain folder, there are java domain clases, exceptions and Interfaces Inside Test folder, there are the tests.
+Inside Domain folder, there are java domain clases, exceptions and Interfaces.
+Inside Test folder, there are the tests.

 some Future work: